-On March 24, 2023, the Audit Committee of the Company dismissed the Company's independent registered public accounting firm, EisnerAmper LLP ("EisnerAmper").
+On March 24, 2023, the Audit Committee of the Board dismissed our independent registered public accounting firm, EisnerAmper LLP ("EisnerAmper").

-EisnerAmper's audit report dated March 23, 2023 on the Company's consolidated financial statements as of and for the years ended December 31, 2022 and 2021, did not contain an adverse opinion or a disclaimer of opinion, nor was it qualified or modified as to uncertainty, audit scope or accounting principles, other than the explanatory paragraph regarding the Company's ability to continue as a going concern.
+EisnerAmper's audit report dated March 23, 2023 on our consolidated financial statements as of and for the years ended December 31, 2022 and 2021, did not contain an adverse opinion or a disclaimer of opinion, nor was it qualified or modified as to uncertainty, audit scope or accounting principles, other than the explanatory paragraph regarding our ability to continue as a going concern.

-During the fiscal years ended December 31, 2022 and 2021 and subsequent interim periods through the date of dismissal, there have been no: (i) "disagreements" (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) with EisnerAmper on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of EisnerAmper, would have caused them to make reference thereto in their report on the financial statements or (ii) "reportable events" (as that term is defined in Item 304(a)(1)(v) of Regulation S-K), except that EisnerAmper concurred with the Company's assessment of a material weakness related to the Company's internal controls over financial reporting.
+During the fiscal years ended December 31, 2022 and 2021 and subsequent interim periods through the date of dismissal, there were no: (i) "disagreements" (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) with EisnerAmper on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of EisnerAmper, would have caused them to make reference thereto in their report on the financial statements or (ii) "reportable events" (as that term is defined in Item 304(a)(1)(v) of Regulation S-K), except that EisnerAmper concurred with tour assessment of a material weakness related to our internal controls over financial reporting.

-The Company provided EisnerAmper with a copy of the disclosures required by Item 304(a) contained in our Report on Form 8-K prior to its filing with the Securities and Exchange Commission and requested that EisnerAmper furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether it agrees with the statements made by the Company in response to Item 304(a) of Regulation S-K. A copy of that letter, dated March 30, 2023, furnished by EisnerAmper in response to that request, stating their agreement with such statements is filed as Exhibit 16.1 to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on March 30, 2023.
+We provided EisnerAmper with a copy of the disclosures required by Item 304(a) contained in our Current Report on Form 8-K prior to its filing with the Securities and Exchange Commission and requested that EisnerAmper furnish us with a letter addressed to the Securities and Exchange Commission stating whether it agrees with the statements made by us in response to Item 304(a) of Regulation S-K. A copy of that letter, dated March 30, 2023, furnished by EisnerAmper in response to that request and stating their agreement with such statements, is filed as Exhibit 16.1 to our Current Report on Form 8-K filed with the Securities and Exchange Commission on March 30, 2023.

-Effective March 24, 2023, the Audit Committee appointed Haskell & White LLP ("Haskell & White") as the Company's new independent registered public accounting firm.
-Haskell & White LLP's engagement will be for the Company's fiscal year ended December 31, 2023 and related interim periods.
+Effective March 24, 2023, the Audit Committee appointed Haskell & White LLP ("Haskell & White") as our new independent registered public accounting firm.

-During the years ended December 31, 2022 and 2021, and through March 24, 2023, the Company did not consult Haskell & White LLP with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or any other matters or reportable events as defined in Item 304(a)(2)(i) and (ii) of Regulation S-K.
+During the years ended December 31, 2022 and 2021, and through March 24, 2023, we did not consult Haskell & White LLP with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our consolidated financial statements, or any other matters or reportable events as defined in Item 304(a)(2)(i) and (ii) of Regulation S-K.